Understanding Back Pain -- Diagnosis and Treatment

 Chiropractors have a role in the treatment of back pain.
 The U.S. Agency for Healthcare Research and Quality recognizes spinal manipulation by chiropractors and osteopaths as effective for acute low-back pain.
 Its effectiveness for treating chronic back pain is less well-established.
 Some researchers suggest that early chiropractic adjustments for acute back pain may prevent chronic problems from developing.
 Other doctors warn against some chiropractic manipulations, particularly those that involve rapid twisting of the neck.

-Osteopathic treatment is likely to combine drug therapy with spinal manipulation or traction, followed by physical therapy and exercise.
+Osteopathic treatment is likely to combine drug therapy with spinal manipulation or traction that may be followed by physical therapy and exercise.